 The Java Runtime Environment (JRE) is required to run Java programs.
 Nowadays there are many JRE packages available from a variety of projects and companies, but the two most popular on Ubuntu are OpenJDK and Oracle HotSpot.
 Using one package over the other should not create any functional difference in most applications; however, some prefer OpenJDK over Oracle HotSpot as the former does not contain closed-source components, has a much clearer licensing and support policy, and is maintained as part of the Ubuntu archive, with easier installation and upgrades.

-In this guide, we’ll be going through the installation of both of them.
-Of course, you generally only need to pick the one that best suits your needs.
+In this guide, we’ll be going through the installation of both JRE packages.
+Of course, you generally only need to pick the one that best suits your needs and preferences.

 What you’ll learn

 That’s all you need.
 If you have that, let’s proceed to the next step!